 Max Azzarello serves as Growth Manager for Strong Towns.
 He has studied anthropology, public policy and urban planning.
 His work is as diverse as his residence, from energy management in New York to electoral politics in Sacramento to social justice in Los Angeles.
-You can currently find him riding his prized Yamaha scooter up and down the beach in the Outer Banks, North Carolina.
+You can currently find him riding his prized Yamaha scooter up and down the beach in the San Diego, California.
 His passions include chess, creative writing, and Medieval Scandinavian poetry.
 He considers Microsoft Paint to be the most underrated software of all time.

 Instead of trying to improve access to healthy food with a big, expensive bet that's bound to fail, why not work with successful existing businesses that residents already utilize?

 $46 million in government subsidies supported the construction of a supermarket to fill a need in a New Jersey food desert.
 A year and half later, it closed.
 What happened?